When you think of fair foods, you probably think of fatty, sugary, deep fried decadence. And to be honest, that’s pretty much what state fair food is!

 2. Corn Dogs

-Corn dogs are another fair favorite because they just taste better at the fair.
+Corn dogs are another fair favorite because they just taste better at the state fair.

 You can!
-All you’ll need is an air fryer and about 6 or 7 minutes.
+For this version, all you’ll need is an air fryer and about 6 or 7 minutes.

 You’ll get the perfect crispy-on-the-outside, soft-on-the-inside crust and a warm, juicy hot dog inside.
 There’s nothing to it.